Supporting Schools in the Aftermath of Crisis

 Continuing Education (CE) credits are not available for webinar playbacks.

-Counselors, Social workers, Bereavement support professionals
+Target Audience: Counselors, Social workers, Bereavement support professionals

-Instructional Level: Basic – This best describes a topic or issue that the prospective audience is encountering for the first time in a meaningful way.
+Instructional Level: Intermediate – This best describes a topic or issue that the audience likely has a theoretical foundation for understanding and/or a working knowledge

 Format: Live Interactive Webinar